 Great question.
 Unfortunately in most cases your medical coverage will not cover expenses outside of the United States.

 Short answer?
 It depends.
 Exclusions for pre-existing medical conditions would likely apply depending on your plan.
 Typically this is based on the date of your first diagnosis, a change in diagnosis or a change in medication during the 60, 90 or 180 day look-back period before the effective date of coverage.
+The date of the first deposit on your trip can also determine whether you qualify for the pre-existing medical condition waiver.

 In most cases, the cost of travel insurance is based on the value of the trip and the age of the traveler – and is surprisingly affordable!
 Typically, the cost is between 5 and 7 percent of the total trip cost.